memix7CR/snowflake/Snowflake Cloud Data Platform Features and Arquitecture.md

 SF caches different data to improve query performance and reducing costs

-#### Metadata cache   :arrow_right:   Cloud Services Layer
+#### Metadata cache

+:arrow_right:   Cloud Services Layer\
-- Improve compile time for queries against commonly used tables
+:arrow_right:   Improve compile time for queries against commonly used tables\

 #### Result cache

-:arrow_right:   Cloud Services Layer \
+:arrow_right:   Cloud Services Layer\
-:arrow_right: Holds the query results \
+:arrow_right: Holds the query results\
-:arrow_right: If customer runs exact same query within 24 hrs, result cache is used (no warehouse is required) \
+:arrow_right: If customer runs exact same query within 24 hrs, result cache is used (no warehouse is required)\

-#### Local Disk/Warehouse/SSD Cache :arrow_right:   Storage Layer
+#### Local Disk/Warehouse/SSD Cache
+:arrow_right:   Storage Layer\

-- Caches the data used by SQL query in its local SSD and memory
+:arrow_right: Caches the data used by SQL query in its local SSD and memory\
-- Improves query performance if same data was used (less time to fetch remotely)
+:arrow_right: Improves query performance if same data was used (less time to fetch remotely)\
-- Cache dropped when the warehouse is suspended
+:arrow_right: Cache dropped when the warehouse is suspended\